ageneric/pygame-engine-indev/Assets/docs.md

 ## Scene
 Your project is contained in Scenes.
 Most projects use one Scene exactly.

 The open Scene contains all of the Nodes that currently exist.
-You can view this in the Tree Tab.
+You can view this in the Tree View.

 The Scene script is found in project_scenes.py.
 All Scene scripts are placed in this file.